irgroup-classrooms/data-modeling-individual-assignments-dis08-2024/assignments/02/commandl_line_exercises.md

 ### 8. less
 E: Run less on a file, then page up and around the file.
 Try searching for a specific word.
 Quickly navigate to the beginning or the end of the file.
--_q - Used to quit out of less and go back to your shell._
+- _q - Used to quit out of less and go back to your shell._

--_Page up, Page down, Up and Down - Navigate using the arrow keys and page keys._
+- _Page up, Page down, Up and Down - Navigate using the arrow keys and page keys._

--_g - Moves to beginning of the text file._
+- _g - Moves to beginning of the text file._

--_G - Moves to the end of the text file._
+- _G - Moves to the end of the text file._

--_/search - You can search for specific text inside the text document.
-Prefacing the words you want to search with /_ -_h - If you need a little help about how to use less while you’re in less, use help._
+- _/search - You can search for specific text inside the text document.
+Prefacing the words you want to search with /_

+- _h - If you need a little help about how to use less while you’re in less, use help._

 Q: How do you quit out of a less command?
 - press _q_ on the _keyboard_